-Michael Hardy, who uses only his last name professionally, earned his degree from MTSU in 2013 and received his second nomination as the ACM’s songwriter of the year in 2021, where he competed against Lindsey and another of his co-writers, Ashley Gorley, for the honor.
+Michael Hardy, who uses only his last name professionally, earned his degree from MTSU in 2013 and received his first nomination as the ACM’s songwriter of the year in 2020 and his second in 2021.
+He competed against Lindsey and another of his co-writers, Ashley Gorley, for this year’s honor.

 He released his full-length debut CD as an artist last September, resulting in nominations as the ACM’s new male artist of the year and for the music event of the year for “One Beer,” which features Lauren Alaina and Devin Dawson.